Am I really, suddenly, a vegan?

-Two days later, after eating in a vegan restaurant we found a few miles inland, away from the surfer dudes, I realized I could probably become a vegan.
+Two days later, after eating in a vegan restaurant I found a few miles inland, away from the surfer dudes, I realized I could probably become a vegan.

 Of course once I articulated that I wanted to be a vegan, it was clear that I had made a public bet: my willpower versus my impulses.
 As someone who in the past has fallen because of a lack of confidence, I told myself that this matters but that being a vegan was MY decision, one that I could change at any time.